A two-category of Hamiltonian manifolds, and a (1+1+1) field theory: Introduction

 where $G'$ acts diagonally on $M\times N$, with moment map $\mu_{diag}$ defined by

-Both actions of $G$ and $G''$ descend to this quotient, and endow $M\circ_{h}^{1} N$ with a $G\times G'$-Hamiltonian action. \item vertical composition of 2-morphisms is defined as composition of correspondences in the usual way. \item horizontal composition of 2-morphisms is defined as quotient of the product of correspondences. \end{itemize}
+Both actions of $G$ and $G''$ descend to this quotient, and endow $M\circ_{h}^{1} N$ with a $G\times G'$-Hamiltonian action. \item vertical composition of 2-morphisms is defined as {the} composition of correspondences in the usual way. \item horizontal composition of 2-morphisms is defined as {the} quotient of the product of correspondences. \end{itemize}

 Unfortunately, this definition faces similar problems of Weinstein's symplectic category: compositions are not always well-defined.
-For example, $M\circ_{h}^{1} N$ can be singular if 0 is not a regular value of the moment map $\mu_{diag}$.
+For example, $M\circ_{h}^{1} N$ can be singular if 0 is not a regular value of the moment map $\mu_{diag}$. {For this reason, the above definition is only a naive one.}

 One way to remedy this problem would be to enlarge the class of geometric objects we consider (by analogy with schemes or stacks in algebraic geometry), so that these compositions are always defined.
 It is likely that shifted symplectic geometry could be used in order to do that.
 However, it would then be less obvious to define Floer homology inside such more complicated spaces.
 For this reason, we follow the approach of \WW \cite{WWfft}: in order to turn Weinstein's symplectic category to a honest category, they define a category where morphisms consist in equivalence classes of sequences of Lagrangian correspondences, modulo embedded compositions.
 Composition is then defined by concatenation (and agrees with composition of correspondences, when these are embedded).
-We take a similar approach at the 2-category level: we first define a ``partial 2-category'' $\Ham$, where compositions are only partially defined.
+We take a similar approach at the 2-category level: we first define a ``partial 2-category'' $\Ham$, by which we essentially mean that the various kinds of compositions are only partially defined.
+The actual definition of a ``partial 2-category'' is slightly more complicated than that, in order to be able to produce a strict 2-category as follows (in particular, the 2-morphisms will be between \emph{sequences of} 1-morphisms).
 We will refer to the morphisms of $\Ham$ as simple morphisms.
-And then we complete $\Ham$ to a strict 2-category $\Hamhat$, where 1-morphisms consist in equivalence classes of sequences of simple 2-morphisms, and 2-morphisms equivalence classes of diagrams of simple 2-morphisms.
-A subtlety arise when defining the 2-morphism spaces: if $u,v\in hom^1(x,y)$ are 1-morphisms, the set $shom^2(u,v)$ should be independent in the choice of representatives of $u$ and $v$.
-For this reason, we introduce a ``diagram axiom'' that ensures this independence of representatives.